binnev/pygame_sandbox/platformer/README.md

     pygame.draw.ellipse(self.image, color, [0, 0, width, height])
     ```
 - [x] Can I subclass `SpriteGroup` to have `SpriteGroup.draw()` instead call all the sprite objects' `sprite.draw()` method?
 This was much easier.

+## sprites
+- typical `Sprite` instance has attributes:
+    - image (used for sprite group `.draw()` method)
+    - rect (used for collisions)
+    - mask (used for collisions)

+Learn how to do this "the pygame way" before you start homebrewing loads of stuff.